-On 23 May 2012, RESB filed a writ of summon and an application for interlocutory injunction ["said Interlocutory Injunction Application"] through its solicitors in Kuala Lumpur, Messrs Wong Kian Kheong, against EISB ["1st Defendant"] at the Kuala Lumpur High Court ["KLHC"] vide civil suit no. 22NCVC-631-05/2012 ["RESB Suit"].
-On 14 June 2012, the KLHC granted an ad interim injunction in favour of RESB ["said Ad Interim Injunction"] pending disposal of the hearing of the said Interlocutory Injunction Application subject to RESB's undertaking to pay damages to the 1st Defendant for losses suffered by the 1st Defendant resulting from the said Ad Interim Injunction in the event that the said Ad Interim Injunction is subsequently discharged or set aside.
-Upon RESB's application, HCH was added as the second defendant ["2nd Defendant"] to the RESB Suit on 16 June 2012.
+On 23 May 2012, RESB filed a writ of summon and an application for interlocutory injunction ["KL Interlocutory Injunction Application"] through its solicitors in Kuala Lumpur, Messrs Wong Kian Kheong, against EISB ["1st Defendant"] at the Kuala Lumpur High Court ["KLHC"] vide civil suit no. 22NCVC-631-05/2012 ["KL RESB Suit"].
+On 14 June 2012, the KLHC granted an ad interim injunction in favour of RESB ["KL Ad Interim Injunction"] pending disposal of the hearing of the KL Interlocutory Injunction Application subject to RESB's undertaking to pay damages to the 1st Defendant for losses suffered by the 1st Defendant resulting from the KL Ad Interim Injunction in the event that the KL Ad Interim Injunction is subsequently discharged or set aside.
+Upon RESB's application, HCH was added as the second defendant ["2nd Defendant"] to the KL RESB Suit on 16 June 2012.

-RESB is claiming for the following in the RESB Suit:
+RESB is claiming for the following in the KL RESB Suit ["said Reliefs"]:

-- (i) That RESB be declared as the registered and beneficial owner of the said Land; - (ii) That the Purported SPA be declared null and void; - (iii) That the Alleged PA be declared null and void; - (iv) An injunction restraining the 1st Defendant from:- - (a) effecting any further dealings including but not limited to disposal, assignment, transfer, mortgage, charge, lease, tenancy over the said Land with any third party; - (b) taking any actions to fulfill the terms and conditions in the Purported SPA; and - (c) taking any further action to complete the Purported SPA. - (v) An injunction restraining the 2nd Defendant from effecting any steps, actions and/or representations in respect of the Alleged PA; - (vi) Costs of the RESB Suit; and - (vii) Such further or other relief as the Court deems fit and just.
+- (i) That RESB be declared as the registered and beneficial owner of the said Land; - (ii) That the Purported SPA be declared null and void; - (iii) That the Alleged PA be declared null and void; - (iv) An injunction restraining the 1st Defendant from:- - (a) effecting any further dealings including but not limited to disposal, assignment, transfer, mortgage, charge, lease, tenancy over the said Land with any third party; - (b) taking any actions to fulfill the terms and conditions in the Purported SPA; and - (c) taking any further action to complete the Purported SPA. - (v) An injunction restraining the 2nd Defendant from effecting any steps, actions and/or representations in respect of the Alleged PA; - (vi) Costs of the KL RESB Suit; and - (vii) Such further or other relief as the Court deems fit and just.

-Upon the 1st Defendant's application, the RESB Suit was transferred to the High Court of Sabah & Sarawak at Kota Kinabalu on 10 August 2012, subject to the said Ad Interim Injunction continuing to be in effect.
+Upon the 1st Defendant's application, the KL RESB Suit was transferred to the High Court of Sabah & Sarawak at Kota Kinabalu on 10 August 2012, subject to the KL Ad Interim Injunction continuing to be in effect.
 With the transfer, RESB is currently represented by the law firm of Messrs Jayasuriya Kah & Co. in Kota Kinabalu.
-The RESB Suit is presently stayed pending referral and determination by the Federal Court on the constitutionality of the transfer of civil suits from West Malaysia to the High Court of Sabah and Sarawak and vice versa.